OctoConsulting/ai-ml-challenge-2020/submissions/OctoConsulting_Submission/README.md

 # For more information:
-Check out our description of methods document.
+Check out our OctoConsulting Description of Methods.docx